njustesen/botbowl/docs/bot-bowl-iii.md

 Check out our new tutorial on how to use [pathfinding-assistance in reinforcement learning](a2c-pathfinding.md).

+## Forward Model
+Previously, it was difficult to get a fast forward model up and running in FFAI due to the reliance on the slow copy.deepcopy() function.
+Thanks to amazing work by Mattias Bermell, FFAI now has a built-in forward model that is reasonably fast.
+At least much faster that what we had before!

+It works by tracking changes to non-immutable properties in the game state.
+Such changes can then be reverted to go back in time, e.g. to reset the state, where we had to completely reinstantiate the entire game object before.

+Check out our tutorials on [how to use the forward model](forward-model.md) and [how to implement a Flat Monte-Carlo search](a2c-pathfinding.md).

 # Get Started
 If you are completely new to bot development for Blood Bowl, there are plenty of detailed [tutorials](tutorials.md) to get started.
 Please also join the [Fantasy Football AI Discord server](https://discord.gg/MTXMuae) for news, discussions, and assistance if you get stuck.